akhaled01/IRC/README.md

 # IRC (net-cat)

 <h2>About The Project</h2>
-IRC is a Server-Client chat app built with Golang that replicates net-cat's server-client Architecture.
+IRC is a shell-based chat app built with pure Golang that aims replicates net-cat's server-client Architecture.
 It lets you act as a server, listening on a specific port for incoming connections, and can handle connections from multiple clients.
 It's a straightforward solution for seamless communication across a network.
 Happy chatting!

 ## Project Objectives